HomeProjectsMnDOT I-35W Stormwater Storage Facility

 • a tight construction area within a dense residential and business corridor

-The team is coordinating with a simultaneous major MnDOT project in the area which will increase the number of lanes of I-35W near downtown Minneapolis.
-Solving these challenges requires innovative staging and construction sequencing as well as geotechnical modeling.
+The team coordinated with a major MnDOT project in the area which increased the number of lanes of I-35W near downtown Minneapolis.
+Solving these challenges required innovative staging and construction sequencing as well as geotechnical modeling.
 The photo on the top of this page is courtesy of Nicholson Construction.
 The video below is a simulation of the project developed by Barr Engineering.

 Interested in Viewing Other Projects?